Skip to Content

 Reasons to choose a tent over a tarp for your bugout bag:

-Could you be bugging out in below-freezing temperatures, with snow or high winds?
+Could you be bugging out in below-freezing temperatures with snow or high winds?
 I don’t deny that there are survival methods for shelter building in any weather.
-But a good 4-season tent will allow you to focus on other aspects of your survival like foraging for firewood or setting up traps.
+But a good 4-season tent will allow you to focus on other aspects of your survival, like foraging for firewood or setting up traps.

-Bugout Bag Tent Recommendations
+Bugout Bag Recommendations: Tent

 What size of tent for a bug out bag?
 Planning for one or two people?
 A small ultralight tent is what you need.
 The Marmot Tungsten is less than 3 ½ lbs and has a fly that creates two covered outdoor spaces on each side.